 Day 7: Trek to Phu Chi Fa

 Early morning, get ready to witness the best sunrise you have ever seen.
-A short trek of 30 mins takes you to the summit, where you will see tripod and selfie stick toting tourists.
+A short trek of 30 minutes takes you to the summit, where you will see a tripod and selfie stick-toting tourists.

-Ensure you have your flight scheduled late evening or night time.
+Ensure you have your flight scheduled for late evening or nighttime.